Thái Văn Dung

-In this Vietnamese name, the family name is Thái.
-According to Vietnamese custom, this person should properly be referred to by the given name Dung.

-Thái Văn Dung is a Vietnamese activist of the Catholic Church.
+Thái Văn Dung is a Vietnamese member of the Catholic Church.
 He was arrested in Vietnam on 19 August 2011, sentenced to 4 years of prison and 4 years of house arrest.

 2011 arrest

 Dung was arrested on August 19, 2011 in Hanoi, Vietnam.
 He was charged with conspiracy to overthrow the Vietnamese government under clause 2, Article 79 of the Criminal Code.
 The arrest happened during the 2011 crackdown on Vietnamese youth activists, which included 17 other Vietnamese youth activists.

 2013 conviction

 On January 8–9, 2013, 14 Catholic and Protestant activists, one of whom was Thái Văn Dung, stood before the People’s Court of Nghệ An Province on trial.
 All were sentenced to 3–13 years in prison on charges of subversion.
 Dung was accused of maintaining ties with Viet Tan, a US-based pro-democracy organization to establish democracy and reform Vietnam through peaceful and political means.